 Sediment build-up in hot water heaters is a common issue that can reduce efficiency and lifespan.
 The number one cause of sediment accumulation is hard water, which contains high levels of minerals like calcium and magnesium that can precipitate out and form layers at the bottom of the tank.

-Other sources of sediment include rust from the tank or pipes, sand and dirt coming through the water lines, and chemical deposits from soaps and detergents.
+Other sediment sources include rust from the tank or pipes, sand and dirt coming through the water lines, and chemical deposits from soaps and detergents.
 To prevent sediment build-up, consider installing a water softener if you have hard water, inspecting and replacing old pipes as needed, and flushing the water heater annually.

 Performing these basic maintenance steps can help minimise sediment and extend the life of your hot water heater.
 Annual flushing allows you to drain and flush out any debris at the bottom of the tank.